RuMaxwell/youtube-livestream-danmaku/README.md

 # YouTube Livestream Danmaku

-This is a Chromium based browser extension that displays live chat messages as danmaku over a YouTube livestream video.
+This is a Chromium based browser extension that displays live chat messages as danmaku (bullet comments) over a YouTube livestream video.

 ## Features